pybop-team/PyBOP/joss/paper.md

 Once a battery model has been parameterised, design optimisation can be performed in order to guide future development of the battery design by identifying parameter variations which may unlock improvements in battery performance.
-Battery performance is typically quantified via metrics such a the 1C discharge capacity.
+Battery performance is typically quantified via metrics such as a 1C discharge capacity.

 # Acknowledgements